Prepare Your Fundraising Plan

-At KaBOOM!, we like to say that the four most important steps in fundraising are to plan, plan, plan, and then work your plan.
-Seriously though, a clear plan agreed upon by a unified fundraising team will save you scores of headaches in the months ahead.
+At KABOOM!, we like to say that the four most important steps in fundraising are to plan, plan, plan, and then work your plan.
+Joking aside, a clear plan agreed upon by a unified fundraising team will save you scores of headaches in the months ahead.
 If nothing else, it will ensure that you don't duplicate (or triplicate) your efforts.
 Consider walking through our online Road Map so you can visualize the steps the whole planning committee will be taking along the way, and how fundraising fits into that picture.

 Remember that project planning is all about good communication.
 Your fundraising plan should be a flexible, living document that changes and grows as you find out what's working in your community.
 Don't ever be afraid to scrap your initial plans and start again.

 Already started your fundraising?
 Don't worry!
 It's never too late to sit down, discuss what's working and what needs work, and refocus your team's energies.
 Follow our seven simple steps for a dynamite fundraising plan.